WestDRI/wgpages/content/pythonhpc.md

 katex = true
 +++

-{{<cor>}}October 31<sup>st</sup> (Part 1){{</cor>}}\
+{{<cor>}}Part 1: April 24<sup>th</sup> and May 1<sup>st</sup>{{</cor>}}\
 {{<cgr>}}10am–noon Pacific Time{{</cgr>}}

-**Abstract**: In scientific computing, Python is the most popular programming language.
-While known for its high-level features, hundreds of fantastic libraries and ease of use, Python is slow compared to traditional (C, C++, Fortran) and new (Julia, Chapel) compiled languages.
-In this course we'll focus on speeding up your Python workflows using a number of different approaches.
+**Abstract**: Python has become the dominant language in scientific computing thanks to its high-level syntax, extensive ecosystem, and ease of use.
+However, its performance often lags behind traditional compiled languages like C, C++, and Fortran, as well as newer contenders like Julia and Chapel.
+This course is designed to help you speed up your Python workflows using a variety of tools and techniques.

-In Part 1, we will start with traditional vectorization with NumPy, talk about Python compilers (Numba) and profiling, and cover parallelization.
-We will do a little bit of multithreading (possible via NumExpr, despite the global interpreter lock prior to 3.13, and as *free threading* starting with 3.13), but will focus primarily on multiprocessing.
+We'll begin with classic optimization methods such as NumPy-based vectorization, and explore just-in-time compilation using Numba, along with performance profiling techniques.
+From there, we'll delve into parallelization -- starting with multithreading using external libraries like NumExpr and Python 3.13's new free-threading capabilities -- but placing greater emphasis on multiprocessing.

-In Part 2, we will study Ray, a unified framework for scaling AI and Python applications.
-Since this is not a machine learning workshop, we will not touch Ray's AI capabilities, but will focus on its core distributed runtime and data libraries.
-We will learn several different approaches to parallelizing purely numerical (and therefore CPU-bound) workflows, both with and without reduction.
-If your code is I/O-bound, you will also benefit from this course, as I/O-bound workflows can be easily processed with Ray.
+Next, we'll dive into Ray, a powerful and flexible framework for scaling Python applications.
+While Ray is widely used in AI, our focus will be on its core capabilities for distributed computing and data processing.
+You'll learn how to parallelize CPU-bound numerical workflows -- with and without reduction -- as well as optimize I/O-bound tasks.
+We'll also explore combining Ray with Numba and will discuss coding tightly coupled parallel problems.

-We will not cover GPU-accelerated computing in Python in this course (worth its own course), nor will we cover mpi4py (most popular MPI implementation for Python).
+Please note: this course does not cover GPU computing (which merits its own course), nor will we dive into mpi4py, the standard MPI library for Python.